 Master's Degrees Are The New Standard

-As of fall 2022, all athletic training professional programs must be offered at the master’s degree level.
-The degree elevation came with changes in accreditation standards and educational content to cement the athletic trainer’s role as a healthcare provider.
+Since fall 2022, all athletic training professional programs must be offered at the master’s degree level.
+This shift elevates the profession with updated accreditation standards and enhanced educational content, solidifying the athletic trainer’s role as a trusted healthcare provider.

 -